MartinMiles/xm-cloud/README.md

 ## Accessibility

  - [Making Next.js Sitecore Projects Accessible](https://www.getfishtank.com/insights/making-nextjs-sitecore-projects-accessible) - Discover best practices and techniques for ensuring web accessibility in Next.js projects built on Sitecore, enhancing usability and compliance.
+ - [Essential Tools for Ensuring Web Accessibility](https://www.getfishtank.com/insights/essential-tools-for-ensuring-web-accessibility) - Explore key tools and extensions that help developers ensure websites meet accessibility standards and deliver inclusive experiences.
+ -
 ## AI

  - [Do More with Less: Use Cases for AI and Sitecore](https://www.getfishtank.com/insights/do-more-with-less-use-cases-for-ai-and-sitecore) - Unlocking the potential of AI with Sitecore to transform digital experiences through automation, personalization, and advanced insights.
  - [Enhancing Sitecore XM Cloud Layout Service with ChatGPT API](https://www.getfishtank.com/insights/enhancing-sitecore-xm-cloud-layout-service-with-chatgpt-api) - Discover how to integrate the ChatGPT API with Sitecore XM Cloud's Layout Service to automate content generation and boost workflow efficiency.
+ - [Using Cursor AI to Build Accessible Components: A Developer’s Guide](https://www.getfishtank.com/insights/using-cursor-ai-to-build-accessible-components-a-developers-guide) - Discover how to integrate Cursor AI into your development process to create accessible components that comply with WCAG standards.

 ## Analytics